manuel-guilbault/AspNetCore.NonInteractiveOidcHandlers/README.md

 ticket and, if any, will inject its value as `Bearer` in the outbound HTTP request's `Authorization` header.

-The name of the token (when retrieved from the authentication service) or where it is retrieved from can be override using the options's `TokenRetriever` property.
+The name of the token (when retrieved from the authentication service) or where it is retrieved from can be override using the options' `TokenRetriever` property.

 ## Token request failure